Mark Hamill: Star Wars

+1977–1983: Original trilogy

-Robert Englund was auditioning for a role in Apocalypse Now when he walked across the hall where auditions were taking place for George Lucas's Star Wars.
+Robert Englund was auditioning for a role in Apocalypse Now when he walked across the hall to where auditions were taking place for George Lucas's Star Wars.
 After watching the auditions for a while, he realized that Hamill, his friend, would be perfect for the role of Luke Skywalker.
 He suggested to Hamill that he audition for the role; as it turned out, Hamill's agent had already set up the audition that gave him the role.
+During his screen test, Hamill presumed that he was playing a sidekick to Harrison Ford's Han Solo and was unsure whether or not the film was supposed to be a comedy.

 Released in May 1977, Star Wars was an enormous, unexpected success and had a huge effect on the film industry.
-Hamill also appeared in the less-than-successful Star Wars Holiday Special in 1978 and later starred in the successful sequels The Empire Strikes Back and Return of the Jedi.
-During the time between the first two films, Hamill was involved in a serious automobile accident, fracturing his nose and left cheekbone.
-False rumors spread that he required plastic surgery on his face.
-For both of the sequels, Hamill was honored with the Saturn Award for Best Actor given by the Academy of Science Fiction, Fantasy and Horror Films.
+Hamill went on to appear in the less-than-successful Star Wars Holiday Special in 1978, and later starred in the successful film sequels The Empire Strikes Back and Return of the Jedi.
+During the time between the first two films, Hamill was involved in a serious car accident, fracturing his nose and left cheekbone.
+False rumors spread that his face had required plastic surgery.
+For his part in both of the sequels, Hamill was honored with the Saturn Award for Best Actor, given by the Academy of Science Fiction, Fantasy and Horror Films.
+In 1980, he made a guest appearance on The Muppet Show, both as himself and as Luke Skywalker in the episode The Stars of Star Wars.
+The crossover episode also starred Anthony Daniels as C-3PO and R2-D2, who joined Luke on a search for Chewbacca.

 Hamill reprised the role of Luke Skywalker for the radio dramatizations of both Star Wars and The Empire Strikes Back.
 For the Return of the Jedi radio drama, the role was played by a different actor.

 Editions of Joseph Campbell's The Hero with a Thousand Faces (which influenced Lucas as he was developing the films) issued after the release of Star Wars in 1977 used the image of Hamill as Luke Skywalker on the cover.

-Hamill has appeared in several documentaries including The Making of Star Wars and Empire of Dreams: The Story of the Star Wars Trilogy.
-He also narrated the 1983 documentary, From Star Wars to Jedi: The Making of a Saga.
+Hamill has appeared in several documentaries, including The Making of Star Wars and Empire of Dreams: The Story of the Star Wars Trilogy.
+He also narrated the 1980 documentary, SP FX: The Empire Strikes Back and the 1983 documentary, From Star Wars to Jedi: The Making of a Saga.